Conventional Capacity Utilization Factor (CUF) — Calculator & Practical Guide

 6. System losses

-People think "higher CUF = Better plant" But it is not always the case.
+Common Misconception: People often assume ‘higher CUF = better plant’, but this is not always true.
 A higher CUF does not necessarily mean that the system is more efficient.
 It only means that the system is producing more energy in a given period of time, not that it is doing it in a more efficient way.
-For instance: By undersizing your inverter or tilting your panels differently, you may get a higher CUF value while at the same time you may actually be losing energy overall.
+For example, high solar irradiation or reduced grid curtailment can increase CUF by increasing total energy generation, even when the plant’s Performance Ratio (PR) or conversion efficiency is relatively poor

 CUF vs PR (short)